 This article addresses:

-- The Danger of Freeway Driving Accident Cases [jump to]
+- The Danger of Highway Driving Accident Cases [jump to]

 - What Sort of Highway Driving Accidents Lead to Big Settlements and Verdicts [jump to]

-- Who Pays When Freeway Accident Cases Are Resolved? [jump to]
+- Who Pays When Highway Accident Cases Are Resolved? [jump to]

 - Sample Settlement and Jury Outcomes in Highway Crash Cases [jump to]